You might think that arthritis is something only grandparents get, but it's a condition that affects people of all ages.

 Polyarticular arthritis, rheumatoid factor positive is the type of JIA that's most like adult arthritis.
 This is one of the least common types of JIA, but it carries a higher risk of joint damage.

 Psoriatic arthritis is when a person has psoriasis and arthritis together.

 Enthesitis-related arthritis usually affects the lower joints (like the ankle) and the spine.
-This type of arthritis also includes juvenile ankylosing spondylitis, where joints of the low back are inflamed.
+Kids with this type of arthritis also may have juvenile ankylosing spondylitis if joints of the low back are inflamed.
 Arthritis that goes along with inflammatory bowel disease (like Crohn's disease and ulcerative colitis) also falls into this category of JIA.

 Undifferentiated arthritis is what doctors call it when someone's arthritis doesn't fit into any of the above categories or falls into more than one of the six categories described above.

 Although doctors don't yet know exactly what causes JIA, scientists are researching it.
 Experts do know that JIA happens because of problems with a person's immune system.